EDCD/EDDI/SpeechResponder/Variables.md

   - *near_surface* - a boolean value indicating whether the commander is near a landable surface (within it's gravity well)
   - *overheating* - a boolean value indicating whether the commander's vehicle is overheating
   - *low_fuel* - a boolean value indicating whether the commander has less than 25% fuel remaining
   - *fsd_status* - the current status of the ship's frame shift drive.
-Can be one of "ready", "cooldown", "charging", or "masslock"
+Can be one of "ready", "cooldown", "charging", "masslock", "hyperspace", or "supercruise"
   - *fsd_hyperdrive_charging* - a boolean value indicating whether the FSD is currently charging for a jump to hyperspace.
+  - *fsd_supercruise_assist* - a boolean value indicating whether FSD supercruise assist (SCA) mode is activated.
+  - *fsd_supercruise_boosting* - a boolean value indicating whether FSD supercruise overdrive (SCO) mode is activated.
   - *srv_drive_assist* - a boolean value indicating whether SRV drive assist is active
-  - *srv_highbeam* - true if the lights in your SRV are set to the high beam mode.
+  - *srv_high_beams* - true if the lights in your SRV are set to the high beam mode.
   - *srv_under_ship* - a boolean value indicating whether the SRV in within the proximity zone around the ship
   - *srv_turret_deployed* - a boolean value indicating whether the SRV's turret has been deployed
   - *srv_handbrake_activated* - a boolean value indicating whether the SRV's handbrake has been activated